 But of course, pure academic results don’t tell the whole story about what makes a school the one of the best high schools in Brisbane.
 Kids get so much more from school than simple academics, so if your school of choice isn’t one to the top schools in Brisbane based on THIS leaderboard for these results, it doesn’t mean that it isn’t a great place to send your child.

 These are the statistics for you to draw your own conclusions.
 Brisbane high school ranking using the secondary school OP results table is a guide for parents.
 BUT it’s NOT the be all and end all of choosing the right school for your child.

 The results you see below are the last set of data that will be published in this way.
 They were drawn from the Queensland Curriculum Assessment Authority.
 It is a large document and we have taken only a small amount of the data to display here so it is easy to understand.

-You can use the link to the QCAA to dig deeper into all of the Queensland results and find the results you need for schools outside greater Brisbane as those are not collated on our list.
-We have only collated greater Brisbane schools data, you will find the high school ranking for the WHOLE of Queensland on that link.
+You used to be able to use the link above to the QCAA to dig deeper into all of the Queensland results.
+You could find the results you needed for schools outside greater Brisbane as those are not collated on our list.
+Below we have only collated greater Brisbane schools data from 2019 data.

 Best high school in Brisbane – academic results

-The following list is the top schools in greater Brisbane that received the highest percentage of OP scores 1-5 from their cohort.
+The following list is the top schools in greater Brisbane that received the highest percentage of OP scores 1-5 from their cohort in 2019.